 - Enter the exact amount of the payment.

-- Distinguish between disbursements made during the accounting period, losses on sale or other disposition of assets, net loss from a trade or business, and distributions made to beneficiaries.
+- Distinguish between disbursements made during the accounting period, losses on the sale or other disposition of assets, net loss from a trade or business, and distributions made to beneficiaries.
 Each category should be listed on its own schedule.
-To learn more about the various schedules associated with a probate accounting, view our article, “An Overview of the Schedules in a Riverside Probate Accounting.”
+To learn more about the various schedules associated with probate accounting, view our article, “An Overview of the Schedules in a Riverside Probate Accounting.”

-Following these tips will ideally ensure that an accounting is not rejected due to the manner in which the executor chose to document estate expenses during an accounting period.
+Following these tips will ideally ensure that accounting is not rejected due to the manner in which the executor chose to document estate expenses during an accounting period.
 For more information about administering an estate in Riverside, call our office today at our toll-free number, (888) 443-6590.
-Or, fill out a contact form on our website to get in contact us.
+Or, fill out a contact form on our website to get in contact with us.
 It would be our pleasure to further assist you.